EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * LEVEL SELECT/HUB: Not sure exactly how level selection would work.
 * LIVE SYSTEM: Ideally, both characters share the lives meaning if one dies, so does the other; Besides a potential life system that could lead to a game-over screen, i also plan on both an extra life pickup AND making it so collecting 100 coins adds a new life.
 * HUD/UI DESIGN: Is barely there/needs to be developed and with a proper style; A main idea was a "Companion notifier" for when the Companion is off-screen like an arrow on-screen pointing at their direction so the Player gets an idea of their location.
-* SPRITES: Every art here is placehoder art so "real sprites" aren't used yet; The game has 6 main characters being 3 older siblings and 3 younger siblings, so they should get actual character sprites for them (And the characters have the same gameplay); Each level has 2 characters, so i need to figure a method of when/which characters show up etc.
+* SPRITES: Every art here is placehoder art so "real sprites" aren't used yet; The game has 6 main characters being 3 older siblings and 3 younger siblings, so their current sprites reflect that even if they could've been better (They also have the same gameplay); Each level has 2 characters and i use an export var to change the characters on each level.
 * SPACE/GRAVITY ELEMENTS: Maybe "low gravity zones" are good enough and no need for "inverted gravity" zones.
 * BOSS FIGHTS: Will probably be a very complex inclusion.
 * NPC'S AND SIDE CHARACTERS: Not a thing yet.